ginatrapani/isosceles/puphpet/puppet/modules/apache/README.md

     }
 ```

-If you want to add two name-based vhosts so that they will answer on either 10.0.0.10 or 10.0.0.20, you **MUST** declare `add_listen => 'false'` to disable the otherwise automatic 'Listen 80', as it will conflict with the preceding IP-based vhosts.
+If you want to add two name-based vhosts so that they answer on either 10.0.0.10 or 10.0.0.20, you **MUST** declare `add_listen => 'false'` to disable the otherwise automatic 'Listen 80', as it conflicts with the preceding IP-based vhosts.

 ```puppet
     apache::vhost { 'fourth.example.com':